What Led to Sempra Energy’s Sharp Fall in Dividend Yield?

 In this part of the series, we’ll look at Sempra Energy (SRE), a natural gas utilities holding company involved in global energy.
 It recorded flat revenue growth in 2016 after a 7.0% fall in 2015.
 The fall was driven by SDG&E, SoCalGas, Sempra Mexico, and Sempra LNG & Midstream, offset by Sempra South American Utilities and Sempra Renewables.
 In 2016, SDG&E, SoCalGas, and Sempra South American Utilities had flat growth.
 Sempra Mexico had growth offset by Sempra Renewables and Sempra LNG & Midstream.
 Operating income fell 15.0% in 2016 after a 7.0% growth in 2015.
 Lower energy costs, which had helped offset lower energy revenue in 2015, increased in 2016, thus leading to the decline.
 As a result, diluted EPS (earnings per share) rose 2.0% in 2016 compared to 16.0% in 2015.
 EPS for 2016 was also affected by higher impairment losses, offset by a gain on the sale of assets, while interest expense remained uniform.

 Sempra Energy’s revenue for the first half of 2017 rose 7.0%, driven by every segment.
 Operating income more than doubled as the margins helped offset rising costs.
 Diluted EPS rose 88.0% despite higher interest expense and impairment losses.

-Interested in SRE?
+Interested in DGRO?
 Don't miss the next report.

-Receive e-mail alerts for new research on SRE
+Receive e-mail alerts for new research on DGRO

 Sempra Energy’s dividend trajectory